vicpenap/markdown/Readme.md

 The module provides 3 integration points:

-1. first, a groovy page extension ${str.markdown().raw()}
+1. First, a groovy page java extension ${str.markdown().raw()}
-2. a basic controller to quickly serve your markdown contents, extended as you whish.
+2. A basic controller to quickly serve your markdown contents, extend to your likings.
-3. last but not least, a powerful developer API with support for streams and md documents.
+3. Last but not least, a powerful developer API with support for streams and markdown document trees.

 ##How is this markdown module better than others ?

-The module is based on the excellent [markdownPapers](https://github.com/lruiz/MarkdownPapers) project which not only shines by its speed (4x faster that the nearest competitor), but also by its design:
+The module is based on the excellent [markdownPapers](https://github.com/lruiz/MarkdownPapers) project which not only shines by its speed (4x faster than the nearest competitor), but also by its design:

-Based on JavaCC, the markdown parser can work with streams and build a markdown document tree (should you need to enhance the md grammar)
+Based on JavaCC, the markdown parser can work with streams and build a markdown document tree.
+The tree can be processed using a Visitor pattern.
+It's a great way to enhance the markdown grammar with your own extensions.

+Overall, MarkdownPaper is faster and uses less memory than any of its Java competitors.

 ##Usage: